 Also, what contributes to elasticity of hair, and how can we maintain or improve the quality in our own locks?
 These are important questions, and as always, much insight can be gleaned by an examination of the fundamental principles as well as the molecular structures that make up the hair.

 What Does Elasticity Mean?

 Rigid materials, such as iron, stretch very little with an applied force, while other materials, such as synthetic rubber, can stretch many times their original length without breaking.
 Dry hair can stretch to approximately 1.2 – 1.3 times its original length and still return to its dimensions, while wet hair is less rigid than dry hair and can stretch up to 1.5 times its length.
-Curly hair can stretch even than straight hair, as it is highly coiled in its relaxed state.
+Curly hair can stretch even more than straight hair can, as it is highly coiled in its relaxed state.